NathanGrigne/php_blog/README.md

 # 📽 Le blog des séries

 ## 🎯 Features
+You can :
+- Create your session
+- Add TV Show

 Click on the article you would like to read for :
-- Create your account
 - Read it
 - Add comments
 - Remove your comments
-- Add TV Show

 ## 🔧 Instructions
 - Install PHP and Mamp on your desktop